 Fans of Tex-Mex and barbecue will no doubt love life in Austin, as will those who enjoy alternative music and spending time outdoors.
 Austin is a vibrant and dynamic city, but it is also home to pockets of conservatism and communities with more traditional ideas.
-The relatively affordable cost of living, great schooling options and year-round good weather have also served to attract new residents to the city, but that doesn’t mean Austin is free from downsides.
+The relatively affordable cost of living, great schooling options and year-round good weather have also attracted new residents to the city, but that doesn’t mean Austin is free from downsides.

 Here are some of our main pros and cons of moving to Austin to help prospective residents make that all-important life decision.